Asian shares fall, oil gains after OPEC plus strikes deal - KVIA

 Investors and analysts are looking ahead, trying to gauge when shutdowns in many countries might ease now that the number of deaths and new cases is falling or leveling off in some of the hardest-hit regions,

 Comments by Dr. Anthony Fauci, the top infectious disease expert in the U.S., have raised hopes.
-He has said some parts of the U.S. might be able to reopen as early as next month.
+He has said some parts of the U.S. might be able to reopen as early as next month, while warning that much remains uncertain.

 China has begun, cautiously, to reopen activity in regions such as Wuhan and surrounding Hubei province that were shut down during the worst of its outbreak.

 However, in Asia some governments are just now tightening restrictions to try to curb surges in the number of newly confirmed coronavirus infections.
-That is particularly true of Japan, where Prime Minister Shinzo Abe is facing harsh criticism from many who believe the government has done too little, too late, to prevent a huge outbreak.
+In Japan, Prime Minister Shinzo Abe is facing criticism from some who fear the government has done too little, too late.

 This week will bring a slew of first quarter corporate earnings that are likely give an inkling of how badly the pandemic is battering business, though much of the damage has come since the end of March.
 China is due to report its first quarter GDP data on Friday.